 T +41 41 229 59 58

-Tanya Kasper Wicki is a coordinator in the Swiss Learning Health System (SLHS) at the Department of Health Sciences & Health Policy.
-She is responsible for the day-to-day activities of SLHS, including scientific project reporting, monitoring and evaluation of project outcomes and the coordination of the PhD scholarship program.
+Tanya Kasper Wicki is a coordinator in the Swiss Learning Health System (SLHS) at the Department of Health Sciences and Medicine.
+She is responsible for the day-to-day activities of SLHS, including scientific project reporting, monitoring and evaluation of project outcomes.

 Tanya holds a Master of Public Health from the University of Basel and a Master of Arts in Political Science from the University of Geneva.
 She also did further trainings in the area of communication, project management and education.

-Prior to joining the Department of Health Sciences & Health Policy, she worked in applied research and project management in the areas of disease and accident prevention for the federal administration, for an NGO and an insurance company in Switzerland.
+Prior to joining the Department of Health Sciences and Medicine at University of Lucerne, she worked in applied research and project management in the areas of disease and accident prevention for the federal administration, for an NGO and an insurance company in Switzerland.